polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Paseo

-Paseo testnet provisions testing on Polkadot's "production" runtime, which means less chance of feature/code mismatch when developing parachain apps.
-Specifically, after the [Polkadot Technical fellowship](https://wiki.polkadot.network/docs/learn-polkadot-technical-fellowship){target=\_blank} proposes a runtime upgrade for Polkadot, this testnet is updated, giving a period where the testnet will be ahead of Polkadot to allow for testing.
+Paseo TestNet provisions testing on Polkadot's "production" runtime, which means less chance of feature/code mismatch when developing parachain apps.
+Specifically, after the [Polkadot Technical fellowship](https://wiki.polkadot.network/docs/learn-polkadot-technical-fellowship){target=\_blank} proposes a runtime upgrade for Polkadot, this TestNet is updated, giving a period where the TestNet will be ahead of Polkadot to allow for testing.

 ## Parachain